-A Certified Massage Therapist (CMT) must complete at least 500 hours of massage education and training from an approved school, which shall not include online or distance learning, and must pass a CAMTC approved exam (effective 1/1/2015).
-ACHT students are temporarily not required to take and pass the Massage& Bodywork Examination (MBLEx) prior to being certified by CAMTC.
-Passing MBLEx for CAMTC certification will be reinstated as of 1/1/2021.
+A Certified MassageTherapist (CMT) must complete at least 500 hours of massage education and training from an approved school and must pass a CAMTC approved exam.
+Students are temporarily not required to take and pass the Massage& Bodywork Examination (MBLEx) prior to being certified by CAMTC.
+Passing MBLEx for CAMTC certification may be reinstated at any time by the California legislature.
 If a student does not pass the exam, they may take the exam again at their own expense, as applicable.